Relintai/pandemonium_engine_docs/tutorials/physics/interpolation/using_physics_interpolation.md

     "Add some delay to input","Good for first person games","Good for racing games" "Simple physics behaviour"

+Note:
-.. note:: You can always change the tick rate as you develop, it is as simple as changing the project setting.
+ You can always change the tick rate as you develop, it is as simple as changing the project setting.

 Call reset_physics_interpolation() when teleporting objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^